Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 1. Set the `Secure Boot Mode` field to `Custom Mode`.
 1. Select options in the given order: `Custom Secure Boot Options` -> `DB Options` -> `Enroll Signature` -> `Enroll Signature Using File`
-1. Select the certificate from the `USB device`.
+1. Select the certificate from the `USB storage`.
 1. Select the `Commit Changes and Exit` option.
 1. Press `ESC` until the setup menu.
 1. Select the `Reset` option.
 1. While the DUT is booting, hold the `BOOT_MENU_KEY` to enter the boot menu.
 1. Select the `UEFI Shell` option using the arrow keys and press `Enter`.
-1. In the shell open the `USB device` by executing the following command:
+1. In the shell open the `USB storage` by executing the following command:

     ```bash
     FS0:
     ```

-    > One of the filesystems in the FS list will be the USB device - typically
+    > One of the filesystems in the FS list will be the USB storage - typically
     > `FS0:`

 1. Boot the previously prepared file by typing its full name: